WELCOME! Find what you need

 The R in RACE/RACES means “Restate the question.”

 Restating the question becomes the topic sentence for the student’s answer.
-Each letter of RACE/RACES doesn’t have to be a complete sentence on its own.
 The R is often combined with the A in the same sentence.
+The R and A letters of RACE/RACES don’t have to be complete sentences on their own.
 Remember – writing is individualized, and there’s more than one way of doing it.

 The A stands for “Answer the question.”

 Students provide the answer to the question in their own words.
-Unfortunately, many students resist taking the time to refer back to the text.
+Unfortunately, many students don’t take the time to look back at the text.
 I stress to my students that they need to look back in the reading to find the answer, even if they think they already know it.

 Additionally, students need to make sure they answer all parts of the question.
-Unfortunately, students often answer only part of the question, causing them to lose points.
+Unfortunately, students often answer only part of the question, causing them to lose points on high-stakes tests.

 The C stands for “Cite the text evidence.”

 First, students must understand what “cite” means.
 I often link “cite” to the word “sight” and connect it to looking back at the reading and seeing the answer with their eyes.
-Building that connection may help some students remember the meaning, especially if “cite” is a new word for them.
+Building that connection can help students remember the meaning, especially if “cite” is a new word for them.

 All students benefit from practicing with sentence starters (also called sentence stems).
 Sentence starters are the beginnings of sentences that allow students to fill in the blanks with the text evidence.
 Students (especially struggling students) find them very helpful for this step of the writing process.